strangelove-ventures/horcrux/docs/migrating.md

 ### 3. Generate cosigner communication encryption keys

 Horcrux uses secp256k1 keys to encrypt (ECIES) and sign (ECDSA) cosigner-to-cosigner p2p communication.
-This is done by encrypting the payloads that are sent over GRPC between cosigners.
+This is done by encrypting the payloads that are sent over GRPC between cosigner.
 Open your shell to a working directory and generate the ECIES keys that will be used on each cosigner using the `horcrux` CLI on your local machine.

 ```bash
 $ horcrux create-ecies-shards --shards 3